Fourier--Mukai partners of elliptic ruled surfaces over arbitrary characteristic fields: Relative moduli spaces of sheaves on elliptic fibrations

-where $F_\pi$ is a general fiber of $\pi$.
-Let us denote by $\lambda_{\pi}$ the highest common factor of the fiber degrees of objects of $D^b(S)$.
-Equivalently, $\lambda_{\pi}$ is the smallest number $d$ such that there exists a $d$-section of $\pi$.

-Consider the relative moduli scheme $\cM(S/C)\to C$ of stable pure-dimension $1$ sheaves on the fiber $\pi$, whose existence is assured by Simpson in the case $p=0$, and by Langer in the case of arbitrary $p$.
+Fix a polarization on $S$ and consider the relative moduli scheme $\cM(S/C)\to C$ of stable purely $1$-dimensional sheaves\footnote{Here we consider the Gieseker stability, equivalently the slope stability for $1$-dimensional sheaves.
+Moreover, the stability does not depend on the choice of polarizations for such sheaves.} on the fibers $\pi$, whose existence is assured by Simpson in the case $p=0$ in \cite{Si94}, and by Langer in the case of arbitrary $p$ in \cite{La04}.
 For integers $a>0$ and $i$ with $i$ coprime to $a\lambda_{\pi}$, let $J_S (a,i)$ be the union of those components of $\cM (S/C)$ which contains a point representing a rank $a$, degree $i$ vector bundle on a smooth fiber of $\pi$.
 Bridgeland shows in \cite{Br98} that $J_S (a,i)$ is actually a smooth projective surface and the natural morphism $J_S (a,i)\to C$ is a minimal elliptic fibration.